mrballistic/voice-chat-demo/memory-bank/progress.md

 **Known issues:**
 - Some edge cases in audio streaming/playback may need further handling
 - All Gemini/Google code removed; all OpenAI endpoints are functional
+- **API routes will not work on static-only hosts (e.g., GitHub Pages).** Use Vercel/Netlify or a custom backend for dynamic features.